intersystems-community/IRIS-ExternalTable/README.md

 Fields in JSON data are matched to the field names in SQL table by default.
 Names are case sensitive.

 For complex/non-flat JSON structures you can specify optional `"jsonParser"` section, where table field name is matched to the ObjectScript code, extracting field data from the `%jsonline` object.
 Use https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GJSON_create for the reference.
-Field names with underscores, dashes etc. must be enclosed in single quotes.
+Field names with underscores, dashes etc. must be enclosed in quoted double quotes.

 ```sql
  create table toronto.greenparking (